top of page

 Genre: Drama|Psychological Thriller

-Two years after the death of his beloved sister in a fatal accident, Akio grapples with unforeseeable events in the aftermath.
-However, it is his volatile quest for retribution that will lead him to understand what really happened, but after almost two and a half years have passed
+Two years after the death of his beloved sister in a fatal accident, Akio grapples with unforeseeable events of the aftermath.
+However, it is his volatile quest for retribution that will lead him to understand what really happened that night and the condition that he's in.

 • Facebook